International Sporting Leave for State Government employees

 The International Sporting Leave – Guidelines for Interpretation provides information and lists all criteria considered by Sport and Recreation (WA) when assessing an application.
 It is recommended that applicants read these guidelines prior to submitting a request for leave.

 Do you fit the criteria?
 A quick check list:

 A list of the key criteria required to be approved for International Sporting Leave is provided below.
-If you answer no to any of these, you may not be eligible to receive leave:
+If you answer no to any of these, you are not be eligible to receive leave:

-- The sport has a State Sporting Association (SSA) or Affiliated Body recognised by the Department (these sports are deemed a Sport of National Significance in Western Australia).
+- The sport has a State Sporting Association (SSA) or Affiliated Body recognised by Sport and Recreation (WA) (these sports are deemed a Sport of National Significance in Western Australia)

-- The event is not limited to a specific group of people such as the Police and Fireman Games.
+- The event is not limited to a specific group of people such as the Police and Emergency Services Games.

 Frequently asked questions